-Maternity leave can also be referred to as "parental leave," as parents of all genders may require time off to care for a newborn or recently adopted child.
-Depending on state laws and your business's own policy, maternity leave can be paid or unpaid.
-[Read related article: Retain Employees With Family-Friendly Workplace Policies]
+Maternity leave can also be referred to as “parental leave,” as parents of all genders may require time off to care for a newborn or recently adopted child.
+Depending on state laws and your business’s own policy, maternity leave can be paid or unpaid.
+[Read related article: The Right Way to Hire and Work With Family]

 Key takeaway: Maternity or parental leave is the period of time during which a new parent leaves their job following the birth or adoption of a child.

 Whether it is mandatory to offer parental leave to your employees depends on the size of your company and the state you operate in.
 Under the Family and Medical Leave Act (FMLA), all employees of companies with at least 50 employees are eligible for 12 weeks of unpaid leave each year for things like serious illness, the birth of a child, or caring for a family member.

 State policies differ on eligibility, length of leave, and whether the leave is paid or unpaid.
 Many states allow pregnancy and childbirth as qualifiers for short-term disability benefits.
 This chart from Paycor breaks down maternity leave laws by state.

 “Providing maternity leave increases employee morale, productivity and employee retention,” said Elissa Jessup, HR knowledge advisor at the Society for Human Resource Management.
 “Reducing the high cost of turnover and the associated training costs for new hires are another benefit of an employer providing maternity leave.
 It can also be used as a recruitment tool to attract and retain quality employees, which can differentiate an employer apart from other competitors who do not provide maternity leave.”